 ISO 14001:2015 forms the basis for a systematic orientation on relevant environmental aspects including concerned stakeholders.
 Such an environmental management system will help to minimise risks and to continuously improve the organisation.
 Verification that the criteria are satisfied will be gaining for customers, suppliers, partners and for the public.

 Companies and organisations of all sizes operating in all sectors.

-ISO 14001 can be extended to an integrated management system in connection with ISO 9001 (quality management), OHSAS 18001 (Occupational health and safety management system), ISO 50001 (Energy management) or ISO 31000 (Risk management).
+ISO 14001 can be extended to an integrated management system in connection with ISO 9001 (quality management), ISO 45001 (Occupational Health and Safety Management), ISO 50001 (Energy management) or ISO 31000 (Risk management).
 Since the 2015 revision, it has been shown that the harmonised structure of the standards, the structures of the new 2015 revision of the standard will facilitate the integration of an environmental management system into an existing quality management system according to ISO 9001:2015.